Heavy Equipment Maintenance

 Online Heavy Equipment Maintenance Programs

-In the 2018-2019 academic year, 63 schools offered some type of heavy equipment maintenance technology/technician program.
+In 2018-2019, 63 schools offered a heavy equipment maintenance technology/technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|